hepaestus/ubuntu_club_notes/irc_concepts.md

 You can now enter your password into the Pidgin connection dialog so that you can connect to your account every time you run Pidgin.

-In the Pidgin Buddy List window, Click the "Accounts" Menu, Click on the only entry you should have available for the Libre irc server and save your password there.
+In the Pidgin Buddy List window, Click the "Accounts" Menu, Click on the only entry you should have available for the Libre Irc server and save your password there.
 Also select the "Remember Password" checkbox for your convenience later when connecting.

 ![Save Your Password In Pidgin](/images/pidgin_add_account_basics_with_password_saved.png)

 You can now disconnect from irc and reconnect to test your password and username registration.

+#### Connecting To A Channel

+To join a channel you can click the "Buddies" menu in the Pidgin window, select "Joins a Chat" and enter the club channel name: `#aiu_ubuntu_club`.

+#### What other Channels are there?

+You can used the "Room List" button, or the `/list` command in the chat window, to see the publicly available channel rooms on the server.
+There will be MANY of them and it can be overwhelming.

+#### Always Joining the CLub Channel

+To always join the **#aiu_ubuntu_club** channel in the "Pidgin Buddies" window, right click in on the club channel name, and select the "Auto Join" option.

+### Conclusion

+At this point you should in the our club channel.
+You should have a registered Irc **nickname** on the Libre Chat server, with a good password.
+And you should be able able to auto join the club channel.

+I hope this was helpful and informative.

+Happy Chatting, hope to see you in the channel soon.

+P.